 Surfing & Ocean Activities

-Experienced surfers may explore more exposed breaks on bigger swell days, while beginners benefit from calmer mornings.
-After a session, don’t miss the iconic Taco Bell Cantina at the beach - often called the most beautiful Taco Bell in the world for its oceanfront patio and coastal views.
-For more wave inspiration, check out Best Surfing on The San Francisco Peninsula.
+After your session, don’t miss the iconic Taco Bell Cantina right on the beach—often called the most beautiful Taco Bell in the world—where surfers grab a bite with unbeatable oceanfront views.
+For more local insight, check out this guide to the Best Surfing on The San Francisco Peninsula.

 Whale Watching & Wildlife